2026 CONFERENCE PROGRAM

 Moderated by Dr. Christoph Limbeck-Lilienau (IVC) and Dr. Lona Gaikis.

-Prof. Juliet Floyd, Boston University, known for her expertise in the history and philosophy of logic, mathematics, and early analytic philosophy, with particular emphasis on Wittgenstein, Turing, and most recently on Langer.
-She has been working on the philosophical implications of computation.
-In 2024, she gave a keynote at the conference Susanne K. Langer: Creativity and American Thought.
+Prof. Juliet Floyd, Boston University, is known for her expertise in the history and philosophy of logic, mathematics, and early analytic philosophy, with particular emphasis on Wittgenstein, Turing, and Langer.
+She is the author of Wittgenstein’s Philosophy of Mathematics (2021) and has further explored the philosophical implications of computation as co-editor of Philosophical Explorations of the Legacy of Alan Turing: Turing 100 (with Alisa Bokulich, 2017).
+In 2024, she was keynote speaker at the conference Susanne K. Langer: Creativity and American Thought, and will introduce this year’s conference track “Philosophical Circles.”

-Independent researcher and lecturer with the arts and philosophy.
-Lona Gaikis obtained her doctoral degree (Dr. phil.) in Philosophy, Art and Cultural Studies from the Academy of Fine Arts in Vienna in 2017.
-Her research focused on the “new key” in the American philosopher Susanne K. Langer and the meaning of music in artistic practice.
-Lona is editor of The Bloomsbury Handbook of Susanne K. Langer (2024) and organizer of the 2026 Susanne K. Langer Conference in Vienna.
+Dr. Lona Gaikis is an independent researcher and lecturer in the arts and philosophy.
+Lona Gaikis earned her doctoral degree (Dr. phil.) in Philosophy, Art, and Cultural Studies from the Academy of Fine Arts Vienna in 2017.
+Her research focused on the “new key” in the work of the American philosopher Susanne K. Langer and on the meaning of musics in artistic practice.
+Lona is the editor of The Bloomsbury Handbook of Susanne K. Langer (2024) and organiser of the 2026 Susanne K. Langer Conference in Vienna.
+Lona is a fellow at the Institute Vienna Circle during the spring term of 2026.
+She has researched Langer’s two stays in Vienna, in 1921/22 and 1933, and the academic environment of those periods

 Keynote Speaker